When you shoot with a camera, the lens is in front of an electronic eye that takes the picture for you.

 TECHNIQUE 2: BOUNCE LIGHT OFF OF AN OBJECT

 If you are indoors and there are no windows nearby, or if it is too bright outside for this method, then you will need to bounce light off of an object instead of a white placard.
-You want to choose a plain colored wall or object that contrasts with
+You may want to choose a plain colored wall or object that contrasts with the white placard.

 Catchlights are a great way to bring some life and personality into a photograph.
 They help draw the viewers’ attention to your subject by creating a sort of “glow” in the eyes.
-In this tutorial, I’ll show you how adding catchlights in photoshop using three different methods: using the dodge tool, adding a shape layer, and copying from another image.
+In this tutorial, I’ll show you how to add catchlights in

-Catchlights are the highlights in a subject’s eyes.
-They’re a very important part of a portrait, and can make the difference between a flat, lifeless image and one that really pops.
+Catchlights are very important in a portrait.
+They can make the difference between a flat, lifeless image and one that really pops.

 Tutorials for adding catchlights to portraits often involve using a reflector to bounce light back into the eyes, or incorporating a second source of light like an off-camera flash.